 Quite simply, I learned how to survive it.

-So now I’ll give you some “insider tips”, so that you can survive it better than me.
-Most of it is geared for international travel, but some of this applies to domestic travel too.
-Here’s tips on how to survive a last-minute trip.
+So now I’m going to give you some “insider tips”, so that you that can survive it better than me.

 Are you a newbie to using squat toilets?
 Traveling a country, where there’s non-western toilets?
 Going hiking in the woods, where the toilet is the great wide open?
-Here’s a helpful aide for squeamish squatters…
+Well, here’s a helpful aide for my squeamish squatters…